-^{} Note 2: The County implemented GASB Statement No. 54 in 2011, under which governmental fund balances are reported as nonspendable, restricted, committed, assigned, and unassigned compared to reserved and unreserved.
+Note 2: The County implemented GASB Statement No. 54 in 2011, under which governmental fund balances are reported as nonspendable, restricted, committed, assigned, and unassigned compared to reserved and unreserved.

-Changes in Fund Balances, Governmental Funds

-Last Ten Fiscal Years
+County of Fresno Changes in Fund Balances - Governmental Funds Last Ten Fiscal Years (amounts expressed in thousands)